 The naturist-friendly Praia do Barril.
 Its soft white sand and calm, blue waters offer an idyllic hideaway to unwind and dive into a good book.

-Have you stayed on any of these beautiful beaches with a campervan?
+Have you visited any of these beautiful beaches with a campervan? or stayed at any of these campsites?
 Have we missed any secret locations you’ve visited on your road trips around Portugal?
 Let us know and be sure to give us a shout whenever you are in the area.